peter571/peter571/README.md

 A passionate software engineer translating business requirements into software products and programs.
 My range of development includes:

-✨ Developing full stack Web Applications: I have experience in trending stacks such as MERN.
+✨ Developing full stack Web Applications: I have experience in trending stacks such as MERN and cloud-based web development services such as Wix.

 ✨ Developing full stack Blockchain Solutions: Including the core network setup, architecture design, business logic implementation, all the way up to front end and application designs.